MadhuKashyap/MadhuKashyap/README.md

 :octocat: I have a soft spot for technology and competitive programming💖

-My preferred language is Java/C++ and sometimes English😅 :octocat:!
+:octocat: My preferred language is Java/C++ and sometimes English😅 :octocat:!

 💖 I was member of Silicon's ISTE Student Chapter and speaker in Campus Placements.